dracula/novel-writer/INSTALL.md

 #### Changing label colors

 There is no separate config file to copy and paste into a folder.
-One either needs to change the settings manually for each novelWriter project or edit the `nwProject.nwx` file.
+One either needs to change the settings manually in each novelWriter project or edit each project's `nwProject.nwx` file.

 ##### Within novelWriter